 Although this is a small garden–only about 4,000 square meters (eg, 1 acre)–its layout invites visitors to slow down and explore.
 Like any good Japanese garden, the views are constantly changing as the visitor changes position.
 Various features are hidden or revealed.
 Did Saigo and Katsu stroll here as they negotiated perhaps?
 Did they stand on the bridge and feed the fish below?

 For visitors on Saturday, September 8, there is another unique opportunity at Ikegami Honmonji.
-This 700 year old temple complex, a major religious center, is also the site of a 410 year old five-story pagoda, the oldest pagoda in the Kanto region.
+This 700 year old temple complex, a major religious center, is also the site of a 410-year-old five-story pagoda, the oldest pagoda in the Kanto region.

 On September 8, the doors of the pagoda will be open, allowing visitors to view the inside of the first floor.
-The carvings under the eaves of the pagoda, including of the 12 Chinese zodiac creatures aligned to the compass points associated with them, are interesting enough, but a peak at the artistry inside is truly a special opportunity.
+The carvings under the eaves of the pagoda, including of the 12 Chinese zodiac creatures aligned to the compass points associated with them, are interesting enough, but a peek at the artistry inside is truly a special opportunity.
 Additionally, between 10:00 and 15:00 a special temple inscription (go-shuin) can be purchased at the pagoda and/or one’s special prayers can be left with the monks, who will include them in a special ceremony.

 Ikegami Honmonji is a few minutes walk from Ikegami Station on the Tokyu Ikegami line.